invinity/dundie-awards-matt-pitts/README.round-two-implementation-notes.md

 - For the specific use-case of *giving Dundie awards to all employees of an organization*, there is an action type of `GiveDundieAwardsAction`, which when *POST*ed to this REST endpoint will perform the action to give the awards.
 ## 2. Complete Additional Improvements
 > Address any additional improvements discussed during the call, including those you identified yourself.
 Please be mindful of your time—focus on changes that are manageable within the given timeframe.
-- Fixed `AwardsCache` to use `AtomicLong` for proper concurrency and to avoid integer-overrun
+- Fixed `AwardsCache` to use `AtomicLong` for proper concurrent access and to avoid integer-overrun
+- Added working StringDoc and Swagger UI page
+- Added SpringDoc `@Operation` annotations to detail REST semantics and generate accurate openapi spec
-- Added tests to >80% coverage
+- Added tests to >60% coverage
 - Added javadoc in many places
 - Added lombok and reduced boilerplate code
 - Replaced field-based spring dependency injection with constructor-based; using `final` fields